A nebuliser is a machine that changes liquid medicine into a fine mist. This mist can then be breathed in through a facemask or mouthpiece.

 - How to take care of it.

 You only need to buy or use a nebuliser if your GP or asthma specialist recommends one.

 If you do need to buy a nebuliser from a shop or online, please make sure:

-- your healthcare professional agrees that you need a nebuliser and agrees to supply the medicines that go into the nebuliser
+- Your healthcare professional has said that you need a nebuliser, and has agreed to supply the medicines that go into it

 To get the maximum benefits from a nebuliser, you need to use it as prescribed, and you need to take care of it.
 Before your next appointment with your GP or asthma specialist, spend time thinking about what you need to know about using one.Write down your questions so you don’t forget any important ones.

 Using a nebuliser

 - Which of my medicines do I need to take through the nebuliser?